Best-of Guides Ireland

 Staball Hill, P81 X681 Ballydehob

 The charming coastal village of Ballydehob in West Cork has attracted a wealth of creative types over the years, from artists and writers to musicians and performers.
-On any visit, be sure to find time to take the road down to Mizen Head – the most westerly point of Ireland – and its famous lighthouse.
+On any visit, be sure to find time to take the road down to Mizen Head – the most southerly point of Ireland – and its famous lighthouse.
 Born and raised in the area, Rob Krawczyk spent time travelling before returning home to transform a somewhat down-at-heel village pub into Chestnut, an intimate restaurant with a smart yet unfussy look.
-Here, Rob blends techniques from his Polish heritage – curing, smoking, and pickling – with ingredients from some of the most notable artisan producers in Ireland.
+Here, Rob blends techniques from his Polish heritage – curing, smoking and pickling – with ingredients from some of the most notable artisan producers in Ireland.
 Capturing the true flavours of the produce, his dishes are perfectly balanced, with well-judged textural contrasts and an appealing natural purity.

 dede